icopy-site/awesome/docs/awesome/awesome-wagtail.md

 - [How to Prevent Users from Creating Pages by Type](https://timonweb.com/tutorials/prevent-users-from-creating-certain-page-types-in-wagtail-cms/)
 - [Drupal Front End WTF, Wagtail Front End FTW](https://medium.com/@kevinhowbrook/drupal-front-end-wtf-wagtail-front-end-ftw-17712628df3e) - Comparing Drupal and Wagtail Markup and approach to each CMS
 - [How to Create and Manage Menus of Wagtail application](https://www.accordbox.com/blog/wagtail-tutorial-12-how-create-and-manage-menus-wagtail-application/)
+- [PythonEatsTail](https://pythoneatstail.com) - Complete written and video tutorials to create a Wagtail site with multiple languages, authentication and more

 ### Recipes

 - [Oscar Wagtail demo project](https://github.com/LUKKIEN/oscar-wagtail-demo) - A Django recipe for integrating Oscar E-commerce into a Wagtail CMS application.
+- [Serafeim's Wagtail FAQ](https://github.com/spapas/wagtail-faq) - Answers and recipes for Wagtail

 ### Presentations